-The following applies to ALL Programs: A. Do all instructors hold current ASE certification in: 1.
-T6 - Electrical/Electronic Systems 2.
-T8 - Preventive Maintenance Inspection YES YES NO NO The following applies to Inspection, Maintenance, & Minor Repair Programs only: B. Do all instructors hold current ASE certification in: 1.
-14 - Diakes 2.
-T2 - Diesel Engines or T3 - Drive Train or T5 - Suspension & Steering or T7 - Heating, Ventilation, & Air Conditioning YES NO The following applies to TST and MTST Programs: C. Do all instructors hold current ASE certification in the truck area(s) they teach?
-YES NO D. For each truck area T2 thorough T8, is there at least one instructor that holds current ASE certification?
-YES NO
+The following applies to ALL Programs:

+The following uppined to Tizz Trogramot A. Do all instructors hold current ASE certification in: 1.
+T6 - Electrical/Electronic Systems YES 2.
+T8 - Preventive Maintenance Inspection YES The following applies to Inspection, Maintenance, & Minor Repair Programs only: B. Do all instructors hold current ASE certification in: 1.
+T4 - Brakes YES NO 2.
+T2 - Diesel Engines or T3 - Drive Train or T5 - Suspension & Steering or T7 - Heating, Ventilation, & Air Conditioning YES The following applies to TST and MTST Programs:

+C. Do all instructors hold current ASE certification in the truck area(s) they teach?

+D. For each truck area T2 thorough T8, is there at least one instructor that holds current ASE certification?